junegunn/vim-github-dashboard/README.md

 When you first run `:GHDashboard` or `:GHActivity` command, you will be asked to enter your GitHub username and the password.
 Once it is successfully authenticated, the Vim process will remember the credentials and will no more ask for them.
-However, if you need to login as a different user, run `:GHDashboard!` or `:GHActivity!` command.

 If you don't want to be asked for username and password when running the commands, you can set up `g:github_dashboard` variable as follows.